Indoqa/indoqa-react-redux/src/doc/Structure.md

 That's it.
 Everything else is boilerplate code and should only be modified to do advanced stuff (eg. add more middlwares).

-### Remove demo pages
+### Steps to remove demo pages

-Not every production app needs a todo list ;) To safely delete the demo pages, just do the opposite of the steps mentioned before:
+Not every production app needs a todo list ;) To safely remove the demo pages, just do the opposite of the steps mentioned before:

   * Remove the feature folders `src/main/time` and `src/main/todos`
   * Remove the reducer imports in `src/main/app/reducers`